 The common misconception about ballet is that the performances are only suited for fans of high art or those that understand the nuances of performative arts.
 General audiences sometimes mistakenly assume that a barrier exists between them and enjoying and understanding ballet performances.
 The reality is this: over the course of a season of ballet programming, a performance will occur that is enjoyable for all types of audiences with different levels of ballet experience.
 Creating a campaign that cohesively communicated the different themes and tones of each performance and enticed a wider audience to attend was a hugely rewarding endeavor.

-Recently, the Texas Ballet Theater’s 2019-2020 season campaign took home some prestigious awards from the Fort Worth ADDYs.
-All totaled, the 2019-2020 season campaign won 5 Gold Awards and the special Judge’s Award for Best of Print.
+The Texas Ballet Theater’s 2019-2020 season campaign took home some prestigious awards from the American Advertising Federation at the local, regional and national levels.
+All totaled, the 2019-2020 season campaign won 9 Gold Awards, special Special Judge’s Awards at both the local and regional competitions and a National Silver Addy.
 It is such an honor to be recognized and earn shared success with our clients.